Make Memories in Agadir

-Head to the newer area of Beach Promenade/Marina area for well known brands like McDonalds & Pizza Hut, (halal-certified).
+Head to the newer area of Beach Promenade is for well known brands like McDonalds & Pizza Hut, (halal-certified).
 The beach promenade does also have an Indian restuarant called the Bombay restaurant.
 Although it is on the pricey side.
 There are many eateries along this stretch, but due to their location you’ll find them on the top end in terms of price.

 Head to the Marjaane supermarket for ALL your shopping needs.
 It is truly massive !
 And there is a McDonalds with play area, a short walk across the car park.

 With so much choice, why would you want to go All-Inclusive?
 But if you can’t sacrifice an all-inclusive holiday, why not find the best priced hotels for your stay in Agadir.
 Start your search here>